Network Dynamics-Based Framework for Understanding Deep Neural Networks: phase transition and grokking

-Indeed, when the training mode is applied at test time---by setting \(\alpha = 1\) in Eq.~\eqref{eq:eq3}---the grokking effect disappears.
+Indeed, when the training mode is applied at test time---by setting \(\alpha = 1\) in \cref{eq:eq3}---the grokking effect disappears.
 Under this setting, the projected regions of test samples (Fig.~\ref{fig6}(e)) already overlap with those of the training samples (Fig.~\ref{fig6}(a)) before grokking occurs.
 After grokking, the test sample projections (Fig.~\ref{fig6}(f)) remain similar to those in Fig.~\ref{fig6}(d) and coincide with the training sample projections (Fig.~\ref{fig6}(b)).
 In this case, maintaining consistent attraction basins for both test and training samples eliminates the conditions necessary for grokking to emerge.

 Nonetheless, evaluation mode alone does not necessarily induce grokking.
-In cases where no phase transition occurs (Figs.~\ref{fig3}(b), \ref{fig3}(c), \ref{fig3}(e), and \ref{fig3}(f)), no notable grokking behavior is observed.
+In cases where no phase transition occurs (Figs.~\ref{fig3}(b), (c), (e), and (f)), no notable grokking behavior is observed.
 This is because BN does not introduce significant distributional shifts within the same learning phase.
-Indeed, the 2D projection regions of test and training samples remain largely overlapping in these cases (see SM).
+Indeed, the 2D projection regions of test and training samples remain largely overlapping in these cases (see Supporting Information for details).
 These results underscore that grokking requires a transition in learning dynamics.

 These findings suggest that the prevalent grokking behavior in deep neural networks cannot be fully accounted for by the conventional ``memorization-to-generalization'' narrative.
 Instead, it arises from phase transitions that cause BN to introduce statistical mismatches between training and test data.